Sorcerer (film): Casting

+Marcello Mastroianni was offered the role of Nilo, which he initially accepted, but due to problems related to his daughter's custody after his separation from Catherine Deneuve, he ultimately declined the director's offer.
+He was replaced by Spanish actor Francisco Rabal, whom Friedkin had wanted for the role of "Frog One" in The French Connection because he loved his performance in Luis Buñuel's Belle de Jour, but the casting director mistakenly got Fernando Rey instead.

+Manzon's role was intended for one of the most prominent European actors, Lino Ventura.
+Despite Ventura's concerns about his English, he initially accepted Friedkin's proposal.
+However, after McQueen backed out, Ventura was hesitant to take part in the movie.

-It was not until Universal executive Sidney Sheinberg suggested Scheider, that Friedkin finally managed to employ an actor for the leading role of Jackie Scanlon.
-They had previously worked on The French Connection together; however, they had lost contact after Friedkin—at William Peter Blatty's insistence—had refused to cast Scheider as Father Karras in The Exorcist.
-With Universal unenthusiastic about the project, acquiring Scheider, who had recently enjoyed enormous success in Steven Spielberg's Jaws, made the studio more hopeful and inclined to let the film materialize.
-Production notes on the 1998 Universal DVD release tell a different story, noting that the casting of Scheider as Scanlon/Dominguez was a "foregone conclusion" and "the ideal (perhaps the only) choice for the role" since Friedkin had directed him previously in The French Connection.
+It was not until Universal executive Sidney Sheinberg suggested Roy Scheider that Friedkin managed to cast the leading role of Jackie Scanlon.
+They had previously worked on The French Connection together, but had lost contact after Friedkin—at William Peter Blatty's insistence—refused to cast Scheider as Father Karras in The Exorcist.
+With Universal unenthusiastic about the project, acquiring Scheider, who had recently enjoyed enormous success in Steven Spielberg's Jaws, increased the studio's confidence.
+Production notes on the 1998 Universal DVD release tell a different story, noting that the casting of Scheider as Scanlon/Domínguez was a "foregone conclusion" and "the ideal (perhaps the only) choice for the role" since Friedkin had directed him previously in The French Connection.

 After casting Scheider in the main role, Lino Ventura refused to take second billing to him.
-On the other hand, the actor chosen by Friedkin to replace Ventura turned out to be Bruno Cremer, who, among other pictures prior to Sorcerer, had played in Costa-Gavras's Section spéciale and whom Friedkin described as a "good actor".
-The only actor who was Friedkin's original choice was the French-Moroccan Amidou, who played the Palestinian terrorist, Kassem.
+The actor was replaced by Bruno Cremer, who, among other pictures prior to Sorcerer, had played in Costa-Gavras's Section spéciale and whom Friedkin described as a "good actor".

+The only actor who was Friedkin's original choice was the French-Moroccan Amidou, who played the Palestinian resistance fighter, Kassem.
 Friedkin was so impressed with his performance in Claude Lelouch's La Vie, l'amour, la mort (released in 1968) that he wrote down his name immediately upon seeing the movie, expecting to collaborate with him one day.

-As for casting in general, the director expressed his dissatisfaction with the process.
+Friedkin overall felt dissatisfied with the casting process.
 He felt Sorcerer "needed stars" and claimed that the actors hired for the roles of Scanlon and Manzon were his fifth, sixth or seventh preferred choices.
-Spanish actor Francisco Rabal, however, was his "about second or third choice".
-Friedkin said that he wanted Rabal for the role of "Frog One" in The French Connection because he loved his performance in Luis Buñuel's Belle de Jour, but the casting director mistakenly got Fernando Rey instead.
-It was not until Sorcerer came along that Friedkin and Rabal finally worked together.
-Scanlon's role was also offered to Clint Eastwood and Jack Nicholson, neither of whom was willing to travel to the Dominican Republic.
+Rabal, however, was his "about second or third choice".
 Despite liking Cremer, Friedkin felt that this role would benefit from the presence of Jean-Paul Belmondo or Lino Ventura.
 The abundance of foreign actors on the cast list prompted Sidney Sheinberg to ask the director whether he would like them to have Anglicized pseudonyms.